electron/electron/docs/tutorial/native-file-drag-drop.md

 })
 ```

-After launching the Electron application, try to drag-and-drop the item.
+After launching the Electron application, try to dragging and dropping
+the item from the BroswerWindow onto your desktop.
+In this guide,
-In this guide, the item is a Markdown file located in the root of the project:
+the item is a Markdown file located in the root of the project:

 ![Drag and drop](../images/drag-and-drop.gif)